txt/se24fall/docs/03code.md

   likes = [c.like(r[c.at], prior) for c in self.cols.x if r[c.at] != "?"]
   return sum(log(x) for x in likes + [prior] if x>0)
 ```

+For more notes on Bayes, see [this example](https://txt.github.io/se4ai24/04nb.html)

 #### Active Learner